 Our musical focus varies from orchestral favourites like Sibelius's Finlandia and the March to the Scaffold from Berlioz's Symphonie Fantastique to smaller works for soloists, such as Mozart's 4th horn concerto, immortalised in Flanders & Swann's affectionate pastiche Ill Wind.

-We have recently performed Beethoven's Fifth Symphony, as well as Brahms's Academic Festival Overture, music by Butterworth and Dvorak, Tchaikovsky's 1812 Overture, Schumann's 1st symphony and Mendelssohn's 2nd, as well as concertos featuring some of our own players as soloists and premieres of works written by our own members.
+We have recently performed Beethoven's Fifth Symphony, as well as Brahms's Academic Festival Overture, music by Butterworth and Dvorak, Tchaikovsky's 1812 Overture, Schumann's 1st symphony and Vaughan Williams's 2nd, as well as concertos featuring some of our own players as soloists and premieres of works written by our own members.

 We currently have spaces for all strings and all brass (particularly trombones), but winds are a bit full -- maybe a bassoon or an oboe might squeeze in.
 Please email us if you're interested in joining and someone will get in touch.